benmccormick/benmccormick_blog_posts/_posts/2013-01-12-javascript-explained-object-oriented-javascript.markdown

 #### Summary

 - Inheritance and object oriented programming in javascript are possible, but are more of a programmer defined construct rather than an inherent property of the language

 - Javascript supports prototypical inheritance, meaning that it inherits functions and properties from its prototype object.
 All objects inherit from Object.prototype.

--ECMAScript 5 introduced support for Object.create, which provides an easier syntax for creating new objects and simulating inheritance.
+- ECMAScript 5 introduced support for Object.create, which provides an easier syntax for creating new objects and simulating inheritance.

 ---

 ### Further Reading

 - [Mozilla's Developer Documentation][mdnoo] has a good summary of implementing Object Oriented Programming concepts in Javascript

 - [Managing Javascript Objects][zakasmanaging] is a great article by Nicholas Zakas for MSDN about designing an object oriented application in Javascript.
 Zakas also has recently written a [book][zakasbook] on object oriented programming in Javascript

 ---